Sharon Bolton

-Sharon Bolton is a British author of mystery fiction who has also been published under the name S.J.
-Bolton.
+Sharon J. Bolton is a British author of mystery fiction who has also been published under the name S. J. Bolton.

 Works

 Bolton is the author of ten novels, including the Lacey Flint series of police procedural novels.
+Lacey Flint is a female detective constable with London's Metropolitan police.
+They've released five novels and two novellas detailing her investigations.

+A planned trilogy starting with The Craftsman (2018) has been optioned for a television series.